 PhD International Students

 Columbia University School of Nursing welcomes international students to apply to the PhD program.
-However, international students must have financial resources to cover tuition and living expenses.

 International students need to prepare some additional admissions materials along with the rest of their applications:

 - TOEFL: Required if you have not graduated from a college or university in which all instruction is conducted in English.
 Please send scores to school code 9828.
 Your official score report must be received by the application deadline.

 - Transcript Evaluation: International transcripts must be evaluated by the World Education Services (WES).
 Evaluations should include a course-by-course analysis indicating the type of degree received, the U.S. equivalency of the degree, the graduation date, and a cumulative grade point average.
 Please be sure to upload all evaluations to your online application.
 The transcript evaluation must be received by the application deadline, as original transcripts from your international university cannot be used in place of the transcript evaluation.